Louise Beaudet

 Marie Louise Anna Beaudet (December 5, 1859 – December 31, 1947) was a Canadian actress, singer and dancer for more than 50 years, starred in stage productions ranging from comic opera to Shakespeare, as well as music-hall and vaudeville, and appeared in 66 silent films.

 Biography

-Although she would say that she was born in Tours, France, Marie Louise Anna Beaudet was baptised in the parish of Saint-Louis-de-Lotbinière, province of Québec, Canada, in December 1859.
+Although she would say that she was born in Tours, France, Marie Louise Anna Beaudet was baptised in the parish of Saint-Louis-de-Lotbinière, united province of Canada, in December 1859.
 She was the ninth child of Marie-Élisabeth (Eliza) Jobin dit Boisvert (born 1824) and farmer Clément Beaudet (1817–1863).
 The tragic loss of her father in 1863 and the subsequent move to Montréal deeply affected her childhood years.
 She was uprooted again in 1870 when her mother married Nathaniel B. Clapp and settled in Boston, Massachusetts.
 Eliza divorced her second husband six years later and moved to New York City with Louise and eldest daughter Marie Arceline (Amy).